kpisacic/EkoKartaZg-home-assistant-custom-component/README.md

 ```

 - The platform checks for new data every 20 minutes, and the source data is typically updated hourly within 10 minutes after the hour.
-- If no name is given, the weather entity will be named `weather.dhmz`.
+- If no name is given, the weather entity will be named `weather.eko_karta_zagreb`.

 *Configuration*